Frequently Asked Questions

 Yes.
 On January 1, 2015, the process for Wisconsin Certified Food Manager renewal became exactly the same as the process for initial certification.
 Each CFM needs to pass an approved exam every five years, instead of a three-hour refresher course.
 However, establishments that have five or fewer food handlers across the entire staff (including front- and back-of-house) may qualify for renewal without exam under Wisconsin Licensure of Food Safety Training for Small Operators if they meet the qualifications.
 More information on these qualifications is noted below.

 Yes.
-A state-approved exam must be taken every five years for CFM recertification.
-However, a select group of small establishments may renew licensure without exam if they qualify; the majority of establishments WILL NOT meet the criteria.
+A state-approved exam, like ServSafe, must be taken every five years for CFM recertification; the state requires this within 6 months of expiration.
+However, a select group of small establishments may renew licensure without exam if they qualify; the majority of establishments WILL NOT meet the criteria; CFMs working in the City of Milwaukee are required to recertify by exam every five years regardless of staff size.

 No. The state of Wisconsin doesn’t require taking a training course prior to taking an approved exam, but it’s a good idea.
 Taking a live review course like ServSafe Manager can save time, money and hassles over other methods.